-81/2 Daniels Street • Salem, Massachusetts 01970
+8 1/2 Daniels Street • Salem, Massachusetts 01970

+Master of the Arts in Teaching English as a Second Language

+Salem State College, Salem, MA

+Bachelor of Arts in International Affairs and Economics Minors in Spanish and Political Studies May 2007

+Gordon College, Wenham, MA

+Licensure

+Massachusetts licensed teacher of English as a Second Language, grades pre-K to 6 Massachusetts licensed classroom teacher, grades 1-5

+Experience

+Lynn Public School District

+September 2015-Present

+Assistant Director of English Learner Education

+Lynn, MA

-Education Master of the Arts in Teaching English as a Second LanguageMay 201Salem State College, Salem, MA .0 Bachelor of Arts in International Affairs and EconomicsMay 200Minors in Spanish and Political StudiesGordon College, Wenham, MA 17 Licensure Massachusetts licensed teacher of English as a Second Language, grades pre-K to 6 Massachusetts licensed classroom teacher, grades 1-5 Experience Lynn Public School District September 2015-Present Assistant Director of English Learner Education Lynn, M. • Collect and analyze data for over 8,000 ELs and former ELs across the district to assist the ELE Director in making district-wide programmatic decisions and evaluate current program structures.
-Assist in writing federal and state grants (both competitive and entitlement) to increase achievement of English Learners • Observe and evaluate ESL Specialists at the elementary and secondary level and provide targeted feedback and support Oversee the planning and implementation of the Compañeros Dual Language program • Implementation of and compliance with the LOOK Act and other laws and regulations as pertain to ELs and former Els Supervise curriculum development teams for ESL and other content areas • Develop and deliver professional development for administrators and teachers on a variety of topics including language acquisition, literacy development, differentiating instruction for English Learners and state and federal education laws and regulations Program Specialist, English Learner Education Lynn, M. • Observed and evaluated ESL Specialists at the elementary and secondary level and provide targeted feedback and support • Developed ESL curriculum and enhanced core-content curricula to meet the needs of English Learners. • Developed ESL curriculum and enhanced core-content curricula to meet the needs of English Learners. • Communicated with students and families about intake testing and program placement, administer intake assessments as needed, and ass A 5.
-ESL Specialist Lynn, M. • Responsible for coordinating ACCESS testing for the entire building • Assisted in administration of state-mandated standardized testing such as MCAS and NAEP • Attended and helped run grade level meetings such as professional learning time and data meetings • Administered and scored the WIDA MODEL for incoming kindergarten students Salem School Committee January 2019-Preser School Committee Member (Elected) Salem, M. • Chair of Curriculum subcommittee and Equity subcommittee, member of Finance subcommittee Salem, M. • Salem Public School District October 2007-August 201 Sheltered English Teacher, Grade 1 Salem, M. • Responsible for classroom instruction in all subject areas to first grade students who have recently arrived to the United States Salem, M. • Emphasis on literacy development through guided reading, Leveled Literacy Intervention, and reading and writing workshop models Salem and writing workshop models nt 4 • Responsible for classroom instruction in all subject areas to first grade students who have recently arrived to the United States
+- Collect and analyze data for over 8,000 ELs and former ELs across the district to assist the ELE Director in making district-wide programmatic decisions and evaluate current program structures. - Assist in writing federal and state grants (both competitive and entitlement) to increase achievement of English Learners - Observe and evaluate ESL Specialists at the elementary and secondary level and provide targeted feedback and support - Oversee the planning and implementation of the Compañeros Dual Language program - Implementation of and compliance with the LOOK Act and other laws and regulations as pertain to ELs and former Els - Supervise curriculum development teams for ESL and other content areas - Develop and deliver professional development for administrators and teachers on a variety of topics, including language acquisition, literacy development, differentiating instruction for English Learners, and state and federal education laws and regulations

+Program Specialist, English Learner Education

+Lynn, MA

+- Observed and evaluated ESL Specialists at the elementary and secondary level and provide targeted feedback and support - Developed ESL curriculum and enhanced core-content curricula to meet the needs of English Learners. - Communicated with students and families about intake testing and program placement, administer intake assessments as needed, and assist families with any concerns

+ESL Specialist Lynn, MA

+- Responsible for coordinating ACCESS testing for the entire building - Assisted in administration of state-mandated standardized testing such as MCAS and NAEP - Attended and helped run grade level meetings such as professional learning time and data meetings - Administered and scored the WIDA MODEL for incoming kindergarten students

+Salem School Committee

+January 2019-Present

+School Committee Member (Elected)

+- Chair of Curriculum subcommittee and Equity subcommittee, member of Finance subcommittee - Serve on search committees for various district and school administrative positions

+Salem Public School District

+October 2007-August 2015

+Sheltered English Teacher, Grade 1

-- Provided English Language Development and vocabulary support - Established relationships with parents to communicate student progress and provide ways to support at home
+- Responsible for classroom instruction in all subject areas to first grade students who have recently arrived to the United States - Emphasis on literacy development through guided reading, Leveled Literacy Intervention, and reading and writing workshop models - Provided English Language Development and vocabulary support - Established relationships with parents to communicate student progress and provide ways to support at home

-ESL Teacher
+ESL Teacher Salem, MA

-- Instructed students in grades K through 8 from a variety of language backgrounds in English as a Second Language - Assisted in developing curriculum for beginning to transitioning level students • - Monitored and communicate progress of language acquisition to mainstream teachers, school • administration, other faculty members, and parents - Trained school faculty in English as a Second Language methods •
+• Instructed students in grades K through 8 from a variety of language backgrounds in English as a Second Language

+- Assisted in developing curriculum for beginning to transitioning level students - Monitored and communicate progress of language acquisition to mainstream teachers, school administration, other faculty members, and parents - Trained school faculty in English as a Second Language methods